MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/README.md

 This project was forked from [Piero De Tomi](https://github.com/pierodetomi's) excellent project: [efcore-identity-cosmos](https://github.com/pierodetomi/efcore-identity-cosmos).
 If you are using .Net 5, it is highly recommended using that project instead of this one.

+# Contents

+This repository contains three projects:

+- AspNetCore.Identity.CosmosDb (The Cosmos DB Identity Provider - NuGet package source)
+- AspNetCore.Identity.CosmosDb.Example (And example Asp.Net 6 website configured to use the provider)
+- AspNetCore.Identity.CosmosDb.Tests (Unit tests that exercise and validate the provider)

 # Installation (NuGet)

 To add this provider to your own Asp.Net 6 web project, add the following NuGet package: